West Palm Beach Domestic Violence & Restraining Order Lawyer

 Domestic violence is a serious crime that can result in civil repercussions as well as criminal charges.
 In Florida, victims of domestic abuse can petition family law courts to order an offender to keep his or her distance.
-My name is William Wallshein, and I am a domestic violence lawyer in West Palm Beach with over three decades of experience practicing law, and most of that time as a family law attorney.
+My name is William Wallshein, and I am a West Palm Beach domestic violence lawyer with over three decades of experience practicing law, and most of that time as a family law attorney.
 I have helped domestic violence victims get the legal protection their family needs.
 I understand the strength it takes to make that first step to come forward and take action, and I am dedicated to making sure my clients feel safe from domestic violence.

 Family Violence Offenses in South Florida

 For an act to qualify as “domestic violence” in Florida, two things must be shown.
 First, the offender must have committed an act or made a threat.
 Second, that act must have been committed against someone with whom the offender has had a familial relationship.
 Acts of family violence are not always actually violent and can include a number of different situations.
 In Florida, the following are classified as acts of domestic violence:

 - Sexual battery and assault

 - Other criminal offenses that result in physical injury or death

 Not all instances of family violence result in criminal charges, but there still may be civil family law remedies against the accused, such as a restraining order or domestic violence injunction.
 Other possible consequences include loss of custody, a criminal record affecting employment opportunities, and loss of access to the family home.

 Acts of domestic violence are committed when the victim has a familial, or family-like, relationship with the aggressor.
 Under Florida law, relationships that qualify include:

 - Those living as a family together, either presently or in the past

 - Individuals who have a child together, irrespective of marital status